sistia01/Giotto-Sphinx-Website/source/gettingstarted.rst

 			* python.app (**OSX only**)
 			* scikit-learn

-			:octicon:`alert` These are necessary to run all available analyses, but can be installed automatically (see **Automatic Installation**) or manually (see **Manual Installation**) explained in the next steps.
+			:octicon:`alert` These are necessary to run all available analyses, but can be installed automatically (see **2.2A Automatic Installation**) or manually (see **2.2B Manual Installation**) explained in detail below (Reponse "No").

 		.. dropdown:: Yes

 			:octicon:`arrow-right` Move on to the next step: Python Path Specification

 		.. dropdown:: No
+			:open:

-			There are two methods through which users may install the required python modules ('Automatic' vs. 'Manual')
+			There are two methods through which users may install the required python modules ('Automatic Installation' vs. 'Manual Installation')

-			.. dropdown:: 2.2A: Automatic
+			.. dropdown:: 2.2A: Automatic Installation

 				The python modules will be installed automatically in a miniconda environment when installing Giotto.
 However, it will ask you whether you want to install them and you can opt out and select your preferred python path.
 In that case you need to do a manual installation of the python modules.
 				To perform all potential steps and analysis in the Giotto spatial toolbox the user needs to have a number of python modules installed.
 Installation of the Giotto Environment allows users to install the required Python environment via MiniConda without specifying their python path.